Air Condtioning | A/C Examples & Tips | Commercial Jobs | Furnaces | Residential Jobs | Contact / Quotes

 Install a Programmable Thermostat

 A programmable thermostat is ideal for people who are away from home during set periods of time throughout the week.
 Through proper use of pre-programmed settings, a programmable thermostat can save you about $180 every year in energy costs.
 With the hot Florida summers this number could actually be higher.
+If you have an old dial style or slider thermostat it is probably time to change it.

 Free Quotes on Air Conditioning